retypeapp/action-github-pages/README.md

 ## Examples

-For all examples below we will assume this workflow context:
+For most examples below we will assume this workflow context:

 ```yaml
 name: document